 Unfortunately, there is no surefire way to stop your son from opening up credit card accounts.
 But you can take steps to stop him from being offered a card.

 You can exclude your son's name from credit reporting agencies' lists for unsolicited credit and insurance offers.
-The toll-free number to opt out of these unsolicited offers (which simultaneously gets the word to all of the national credit reporting agencies) is 888-5OPTOUT, or 888-567-8688.
-Here's info: www.experian.com (click on "Personal Services," "Credit Education," "Preventing Fraud," and the "Preapproved Credit Offers").
+To opt out of these unsolicited offers (which simultaneously gets the word to all of the national credit reporting agencies), go to OptOutPrescreen.com or call 888-5OPTOUT (888-567-8688).

 You might also ask the credit bureaus to put notations in your son's credit files stating not to issue credit in his name.
-Credit bureaus usually do this only in cases of fraud, but it will not hurt -- and may help -- to ask.
+Credit bureaus usually do this only in cases of fraud, but it will not hurt—and might help—to ask.